pratimugale/cpruss/README.md

-# cpruss
+# pruss-api

-Test to init git on bbb
+An API to control the BBB PRUs thorugh multiple programming languages.